$537,120Average Value$141Average Price per Sq Ft0Homes For Sale

 an experienced agent in this area.

 This is a medium-term furnished rental only.
 Discover The Lake House on Powers, a spring-fed retreat just over the Wisconsin line.
-With easy access to Chicago, Milwaukee, and Lake Geneva, it offers a quiet escape with dining, shopping, and recreation only 15 minutes away.
-Inside, enjoy a retro lake-house vibe with a full kitchen, dining, living area with views, two bedrooms and bath on the main
+With easy access to Chicago, Milwaukee, and Lake Geneva, it offers a peaceful escape close to dining, shopping, and recreation.
+Inside features a retro lake-house vibe with full kitchen, dining, and living area with views, plus 3BR/2BA including a lower-level

 Walk Score® measures the walkability of any address.
 Transit Score® measures access to public transit.
 Bike Score® measures the bikeability of any address.
 CAP Index provides objective, accurate, and consistent data to help measure, compare, and mitigate crime risks.